floodlight-sports/floodlight/docs/source/guides/tutorial_matchsheets.rst

             col = 0
             row += 1

-The result then looks like this
+The result should look like below.
+However, keep in mind that the StatsBomb360 data does only contain the positions from some players at the event (extracted from the camera angle).
+That's why you can not see the player responsible for the own goal in the first plot.

 .. image:: ../_img/tutorial_matchsheets_allgoals.png

-Feel free to try to get the script running on your machine and also to experiment with other matches, event types, and styles.
+Feel free to try out this code with other matches from the StatsBomb dataset (``dataset.available_matches``) and also to experiment with other event types, plotting styles and your own ideas!